-As required by the Code and the Standards of Qualifying CIS (where applicable), all marketing, promotional and advertising expenses in relation to each Sub-Fund will be borne by the Managers and are not charged to the deposited property of the Sub-Fund.
+As required by the Code, all marketing, promotional and advertising expenses in relation to the Sub-Fund will be borne by the Managers and are not charged to the deposited property of the Sub-Fund.

 9. Risks

 9.1 General risks